Firm-worker hypergraphs: Introduction

 \section{Introduction}

 The problem of two-sided matching considers how to match two groups of agents, such as men and women, workers and firms, and students and schools.
-A key solution concept is stable matching, which excludes incentives for agents to block the outcome.
+A key solution concept is stable matching, which excludes incentives for agents to rematch in the market.
 The literature on two-sided matching has developed into two parallel lines.
+The problem of matching with transferable utilities originated with the assignment problem (e.g., \citealp{KB57} and \citealp{SS71}).
+This literature assumes continuous monetary transfers between two market sides and agents have transferable utilities.
+We can also view a many-to-one matching market with continuous transfers as an exchange economy in which workers sell labors to firms.
+When agents' valuations are gross-substitute, stable matchings exist in two-sided matching (\citealp{KC82}), and equilibria exist in exchange economies with indivisible goods (\citealp{GS99}).
 The discrete matching problem originated with the stable marriage problem (\citealp{GS62}).
 This literature assumes no monetary transfers, discrete wages, or discrete contracts between two market sides.
-The problem of matching with transferable utilities originated with the assignment problem (e.g., \citealp{KB57} and \citealp{SS71}).
-This literature assumes continuous monetary transfers between two market sides and agents have transferable utilities. \cite{KC82} and \cite{RS90} showed that stable matchings exist in matching with transferable utilities and discrete matching, respectively, provided that there is no complementarity in agents' preferences.
+When firms have substitutable preferences, stable matchings exist in discrete matching (\citealp{RS90}), matching with contracts (\citealp{HM05}), and matching with externalities (\citealp{PY23}).

-Complementarities are prevalent in real-life markets and have become a critical issue for market practice. \cite{GS99} and \cite{HK08} showed that any condition ensuring an euqilibrium/stable matching and including unit demands cannot allow complementarities.\footnote{\cite{GS99} proved this statement in an exchange economy with transferable utilities. \cite{HK08} proved this statement in discrete matching.} Therefore, we cannot expect a general condition imposed on individuals and compatible with complementarities.
-This paper provides a condition on the structure of firms' possible sets of employees for both matching with transferable utilities and discrete matching.
-We illustrate with two examples below.
+In many real-life markets, complementarities are prevalent and have become a critical issue for market practice.
+In an exchange economy with transferable utilities, \cite{GS99} showed that any condition ensuring an equilibrium and including unit demands cannot allow complementarities. \cite{HK08} showed that this is also the case for discrete matching without contracts.
+In the context of matching with contracts, their bilateral and unilateral substitutes conditions (\citealp{HK10}) are imposed on individuals and guarantee the existence of stable matchings.
+However, in basic settings of both matching with transferable utilities and discrete matching without contracts, we cannot expect a general condition imposed on individuals and compatible with complementarities.
+In this paper, we provide a condition on the structure of firms' possible sets of employees for basic settings of matching with transferable utilities and discrete matching.
+Let us illustrate with two examples below.
 Consider the following discrete matching market from \cite{CKK19} with two firms $f_1,f_2$, and two workers $w_1,w_2$.